Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Background

-This is demonstrated through an example shown in Fig. \ref{fig:elicit-from-inconsistent-pcm} where Price is considered twice as important as Speed, Speed is considered three times as important as Looks - which might suggest that that Price is 6 times as important as Looks.
-If this is indeed the case then we can easily calculate the preference vector shown on the right side of this figure.
-However, if instead of choosing 6, the DM suggests Price is 3 times as important as Looks, then this makes the three judgements cardinally inconsistent - though note that the order of preference is still preserved and so the judgements are not ordinally inconsistent.
-In the case of cardinal inconsistency, eliciting the preference vector is not a straight-forward task.
-There are numerous algorithms proposed to estimate the preference vector from an inconsistent set of judgements, however, it remains a widely debated issue as there is no single method that can be justified as the most appropriate method for eliciting preferences from inconsistent judgements.
+This is demonstrated through the car example where if Price is considered twice as important as Speed, and Speed is considered three times as important as Looks then one might suggest that Price is 6 times as important as Looks.
+If this is indeed the case then we can easily calculate the weight vector, however, if instead of choosing 6, the DM suggests Price is 3 times as important as Looks, then this makes the three judgements cardinally inconsistent - though note that the order of preference is still preserved and so the judgements are not ordinally inconsistent.
+There can be many different reasons for having inconsistent judgements, including but not limited to psychological or procedural limitations.
+An example of a psychological reason would be the limited capacity of the human brain to process information for comparing items \citep{saaty2003magic}.
+On the other hand, an example of a procedural limitation would be to offer the DM a linear scale of 1 to 9 which does not cover all the possible values required to be cardinally consistent.
+Some of these limitations will be discussed in detail later (see also \citep{siraj2015contribution}).